 - Class C Motorhome

 There is enough room for 4 to 5 people.
 There are two king-sized beds and bunk beds available in the motorhome.
-Separate bathroom, kitchen, dinette, and bedroom is available.
+A separate bathroom, kitchen, dinette, and bedroom are available.
 Most of the time, the living space can be increased with the help of slide-out sections.

 The ceiling is high and you get lots of headroom than other types of RVs.
 There is also lots of space for storage which is needed for keeping gear, food, essential items, and clothes.
 Other than this there is a TV, refrigerator, freezer, stovetop, oven, kitchenware, and microwave available.